The improved Toyota Aygo is asserting itself in the rejuvenated city car sector. Jonathan Crouch reports

-The second generation version of Toyota's Aygo has proved to be a much stronger offering for the Japanese maker in the growing citycar sector.
-To keep its appeal current, the brand has revised the trim range for the latest model year and offered customers the option of its 'Safety Sense' radar-driven safety package.
+The improved second generation version of Toyota's Aygo should prove to be a stronger offering for the Japanese maker in the growing citycar sector.
+To keep its appeal current, the brand has delivered a smarter look inside and out, while enhancing refinement and efficiency.
+Plus customers have the option of the company's 'Safety Sense' radar-driven safety package.
 Other strong selling points include a neat connected touch screen system, plus as before, the ease with which this model can be personalised will attract younger buyers.
 In addition, as ever, there are minuscule running costs too.

 So, what makes a car feel 'fun'?
 Sprightly handling?
 Cheeky looks?
 Clever marketing?
 And can an urban runabout really qualify for purchase on those grounds?
 With this model, the second generation Toyota Aygo, we're told that it can.

 You might think you know this car but if you haven't tried this MK2 version, launched here in the Summer of 2014, then you probably don't.
 Yes, it shares many of its mechanicals with the original design.
 No, it's not the same.
 Let's start with the fundamental thing that hasn't changed.
 As before, this design has been produced as part of a joint Toyota/PSA Group venture that's also brought us French alternatives sharing most of this car's important bits - namely Peugeot's 108 and Citroen's C1.
 That was also the case with the first generation Aygo, but that car didn't make much attempt to differentiate itself.
 This one's very different.
 It's not only the look that's unique but also the very specific way you can personalise it to suit almost any kind of taste or preference.